greg-js/arch-wiki-md-repo/wiki/_content/english/Unity3D.md

 ## Installation

 **Warning:** The Unity package is **huge**.
-For a successful installation you'll need about 8GiB of free space for the package building, and another 2.5GiB for it to install.
+For a successful installation you'll need about 8GiB of free space for the package building, and another 3.5GiB for it to install.

-Simply install the [AUR](/index.php/AUR "AUR") package [unity-editor](https://aur.archlinux.org/packages/unity-editor/).
+Simply install the [AUR](/index.php/AUR "AUR") package [unity-editor](https://aur.archlinux.org/packages/unity-editor/) or [unity-editor-beta](https://aur.archlinux.org/packages/unity-editor-beta/) for the beta version.

 ## Android Remote